JustIversen/laravel-csp-suggest/README.md

 # laravel-csp-suggest
 Package that generates a configuration file for the [spatie/laravel-csp](https://github.com/spatie/laravel-csp) package.

-The package contains an artisan command that acts as a wizard.
-The wizard
+Let the artisan wizard do the heavy lifting.
+Content Security Policy setup the easy way.

+The wizard will:
-1. Scans your APP_URL for resources
+* Scan your http://APP_URL for resources.
-2. Groups the resources
-3. Asks you about every resource one-by-one
+* Ask you about every resource one-by-one.
-4. Asks you about some general CSP decisions
+* Ask you about some general CSP decisions.
+* Suggest changes to your app resource-files.
-5. Outputs configuration file, you can use as a starting point for the spatie/laravel-csp package.
+* Output a configuration file you can use as a starting point for the [spatie/laravel-csp](https://github.com/spatie/laravel-csp) package.

 This package aims to help you avoiding the console error debug-way of setting up your Content Security Policy.